Feel-ix-343/markdown-oxide/README.md

 ### Dev Todo's

 - [X] Extract the RwLock read pattern
-- [ ] Fix: updating diagnostics after code action
+- [ ] Fix: update vault (diagnostics and references) after code action
+- [ ] Caching: As of right now, the completions really don't need to be recalcualted; there are many other functions like this

 # Alternatives